bigno78/random-benchmarks/integer-parsing/README.md

 Starting with this implementation I won't show the full code since it gets quite long and repetitive.

-With `strtoull` there is no way to distinguish between reading the whole string without finding a non-whitespace character and failing the conversion itself.
+With `strtoull` there is no way to distinguish between reading the whole string without finding a non-whitespace character and failing the conversion because the first character encountered wasn't legal for a number.
 So before calling `strtoull` we need to manually skip all the whitespace and check if we reached the end.

 ```cpp
 while (i < str.size() && isspace(str[i])) {